Native Plant Nursery

 Buying Native Plants

-More than 200 species of high quality native plants—including perennial wildflowers, vines, ferns, shrubs and trees—are offered for sale throughout the growing season.
-Most perennial species we sell are propagated in our nursery from our plant collections by our nursery manager and a dedicated team of volunteers.
+More than 200 species of high-quality native plants—including perennial wildflowers, vines, ferns, shrubs, and trees—are offered for sale throughout the growing season.

 Look for our quality seal to know that you are buying a piece of the Preserve.
 The plants you buy represent local germplasm grown without harsh chemicals such as neonicotinoids.
 Buying Preserve-grown plants will allow you to create a more natural, sustainable and care-free garden.
 It is a great way to enhance your local environment, attract more native pollinating insects and birds and beautify your landscape.